apecloud/kubeblocks/docs/user_docs/backup-and-restore/backup-repo.md

    <TabItem value="kubectl" label="kubectl">

-   `kubectl` is another option to create a BackupRepo, but the commands do not include parameter and default repository verification, which is not convient.
+   `kubectl` is another option to create a BackupRepo, but the commands do not include parameter and default repository verification compared with kbcli, which is not convenient.

    ```bash
    # Create a secret to save the access key for S3